 Suppose you have an opportunity to invest in a dividend stock.

 This stock has a good past record of giving dividends to its shareholders and you can safely conclude that it will give a consistent dividend of Rs 10 per year for the upcoming 4 years.

-You also forecasted that you will be able to sell that stock at a price of Rs 500 at the end of 4th year.
+You also forecasted that you will be able to sell that stock at a price of Rs 500 at the end of the 4th year.
 Further, here you want an annual return of 15% per year on your investment.

 What should be the purchase price of that stock?

 Here, you already know the values of all the money that you will receive in future i.e from year 1 to 4.
-What you need to do next is to find the present value of all these money that you’ll get in future and add them up.
+What you need to do next is to find the present value of all this money that you’ll get in future and add them up.

 If the net price is cheaper than the market value of the stock (as of today), then you should purchase the stock.

 Here is a detailed analysis of the present value from the above example:

 |Year||Future Value (FV) –In Rs||Formula-||Present Value (PV) –In Rs|